 Note: If your application is also running on the Jetson itself, you will incur less network latency but will also be sharing compute and memory resources so your results may vary.

-The weights for your model are currently downloaded each time the container runs.
-Full offline mode support (for autonomous and air-gapped devices) is coming soon; please reach out if you'd like to be an early tester.
+The weights for your model are downloaded each time the container runs.
+Full offline mode support (for autonomous and air-gapped devices) is available for enterprise deployments.

 The Jetson Nano 2GB requires a

 swapfileto be created or it will run out of memory and crash while trying to initialize your model.
 Do this before you

 docker runthe inference server container to add 8GB of swap memory: